-- Before lifting the heater, verify that any screws used for holding shipping brackets were reinstalled in the cabinet. - Before lifting a unit that has been converted to separated-combustion, any unused suspension points on the control side of the heater MUST be plugged. - When the heater is lifted for suspension, support the bottom of the heater with plywood or other appropriately placed material.
+- Before lifting the heater, verify that any screws used for holding shipping brackets were reinstalled in the cabinet. - Before lifting heater model UBZ or UDZ, any unused suspension points on the control side of the heater MUST be plugged. - When the heater is lifted for suspension, support the bottom of the heater with plywood or other appropriately placed material.
 If the bottom is not supported, damage could occur.

 NOTE: Four-point suspension is recommended.
-Two-point suspension is permitted only on unit sizes 30-125 of model UDXC when installed without a downturn nozzle or stepdown transformer.
+Two-point suspension is permitted only on unit sizes 30-125 of models UDX and UDZ when installed without a downturn nozzle or stepdown transformer.

 - A 3/8-16 threaded nut retainer is located at each suspension point.
-The heater may be suspended using either 3/8-inch threaded rods or a hanger kit option package. - Shipped-separate option packages that should be installed before the heater is suspended include vertical louvers, high-elevation kit, multiple heater control, sensor for DDC control, and/or stepdown transformer.
-Installation instructions for these option packages are included in the option package.
+The heater may be suspended using either 3/8-inch threaded rods or a hanger kit option package. - On heater models UBX and UDX, shipped-separate option packages-that should be installed before the heater is suspended-include vertical louvers, high-elevation kit, multiple heater control, sensor for DDC control, and/ or stepdown transformer.
+Installation instructions for these option packages are included in the option package. - In the literature bag shipped with the heater, there are three capscrews (PN 203311) and sealing washers (PN 61658).
+On UBZ and UDZ models, these capscrews and washers must be used to seal any unused holes in the top of the heater (control side) after attaching the hanging hardware (see Figure 5).